 International City/County Management Association 777 North Capitol St., NE, Suite 500 Washington, DC 20002 Phone: 202-289-4262 Web: https://icma.org/contact-pm

 - Public Works Magazine

-- International Downtown Association 1025 Thomas Jefferson Street, NW, Suite 500W Washington, DC 20007 202-393-6801 Web: http://www.ida-downtown.org "Dedicated to the revitalization of downtown areas and their adjacent neighborhoods.
+- International Downtown Association 1025 Thomas Jefferson Street, NW, Suite 500W Washington, DC 20007 Phone: 202-393-6801 Web: https://www.ida-downtown.org/eweb/ "Dedicated to the revitalization of downtown areas and their adjacent neighborhoods.
 Focuses its programs on effective management of downtowns, including retailing, security, maintenance, physical design, business development, transportation, culture and entertainment."

-- National Main Street Center 1785 Massachusetts Ave., NW Washington, DC 20036 202-588-6219 Web: http://www.preservationnation.org/main-street/ Assists states, communities and citizens in the revitalization of business districts within a preservation context.
+- National Main Street Center The Watergate Office Building, 2600 Virginia Avenue NW, Suite 1000, Washington, DC 20037 Phone: 312-610-5619 Web: https://www.mainstreet.org/home Assists states, communities and citizens in the revitalization of business districts within a preservation context.
 Provides information and consultation on downtown revitalization, through technical assistance, the National Main Street Network, conferences, products and Main Street Certification Institute.

 Regional Rural Development Centers

-- North Central Regional Center for Rural Development Michigan State University Justin S. Morrill Hall of Agriculture Michigan State University 446 W. Circle Drive, Room 66 East Lansing, MI 48824 517-355-3373 Web: http://ncrcrd.msu.edu
+- North Central Regional Center for Rural Development Michigan State University Justin S. Morrill Hall of Agriculture Michigan State University 446 W. Circle Drive, Room 66 East Lansing, MI 48824 Phone: 517-355-3373 Web: https://www.canr.msu.edu/ncrcrd/

 - Northeast Regional Center for Rural Development The Pennsylvania State University 7 Armsby Building University Park, PA 16802-5602 Phone: 814-863-4656 Web: https://aese.psu.edu/nercrd